baweaver/lazy_static/README.md

 => true

 [2] pry(main)> LazyStatic.check 5, is_a: String
-StandardError: Expected 5 to be String from /Users/lemur/dev/lazy_static/lib/lazy_static.rb:5:in `check'
+TypeError: Expected 5 to be String from /Users/lemur/dev/lazy_static/lib/lazy_static.rb:5:in `check'
 ```